 HOW MUCH DO DIGITAL NOMADS MAKE?

-I make $50,000 a year as a digital nomad.
-Find out how you can make a full-time income as a digital nomad and travel the world while making money online.
+I make up to $50,000 a year as a digital nomad.
+Find out how much digital nomads make while traveling the world.

 When I tell people that I work online while travelling, there is always the same question – ‘How much do digital nomads make?’